luccas-specht/dragons-challence/README.md

 You can send how many PR's do you want, I'll be glad to analyse and accept them!
 And if you have any question about the project...

-Send me a email: luccasspecht70@gmail.com.
+Send me a email luccasspecht70@gmail.com.

 Connect with me at [LinkedIn](https://www.linkedin.com/in/luccas-specht/).